nileshjhalani/Nileshjhalani/README.md

 <h1 align="center">Hi 👋, I'm Nilesh Jhalani</h1>
-<h3 align="center">A passionate Business Analyts from India</h3>
+<h3 align="center">A passionate Business Analyst </h3>

 ![animited](https://github.com/nileshjhalani/Nileshjhalani/assets/115102638/a61974d3-7938-4a91-a3d8-212a8a0a498a)

-- 👀 I have a keen interest in **data analysis📉 visualization📈 and continuously expanding my skill set.**
+- 👀 I have a keen interest in **Data Analysis📉 Visualization📈 and Continuously expanding my Skill set.**

 - 📚 I’m currently learning **Python and R Programming**